tonybaloney/ai-internationalization-article/article.md

 ### Korean Hangul and Tokenization

 So far we've focused mostly on Japanese Kanji and Chinese.
-In the Korean writing system, the 28 basic letters consonants and vowels are combined into a single syllabic symbol.
+In the Korean writing system, the 14 basic  consonants and 10 vowels are combined into a single syllabic symbol.
 In Unicode, over 11,000 precomposed syllabic symbols are defined in the [Unicode Standard AC00 block](https://unicode.org/charts/PDF/UAC00.pdf).
 This Unicode block has over precomposed syllables so that text processors to not need to combine Hangul vowels and consonants into a single symbol.
 Because BPE works with Unicode code points, not with the Hangul letters the frequency of that syllable is more important to the component letters.
-For example, the first syllable in my name "An" is two tokens for 앤 and seven tokens for it's component letters, "ㅇㅐㄴ":
+For example, the first syllable in my name, "An" is two tokens for 앤 and seven tokens for it's component letters, "ㅇㅐㄴ":

 ```python
 >>> enc.encode("앤")